-We deliver nationally accredited courses through our Registered Training Organisation (RTO National Number 1373) in early childhood and school age education and care, women’s leadership, and business administration.
+We deliver nationally accredited courses through our Registered Training Organisation (RTO National Number 1373) in early childhood and school age education and care, and women’s leadership.

 We also deliver non-accredited training in preventing and managing violence against women, women’s leadership, diversity and inclusion, and gender equality.

 Our team of trainers have particular expertise in working with students from diverse and complex backgrounds to achieve their full potential.
 We are proud of the supportive, inclusive and professional service we provide.

 The She Leads Diploma of Leadership and Management provides women and non-binary people with the opportunity to gain the best-practice skills, theoretical knowledge, and networks to accelerate your leadership journey.

 The training teaches you to be aware of the developmental needs of children and introduces you to your roles and responsibilities in an ECEC setting.
 You will have opportunities to apply theories of child development in the workplace, and gain experience in interacting with children, families and your fellow workers through your practical placement.